6 Phrases To Say And Avoid In A Performance Review

 1. “Congratulations on achieving A, B, and C last year.”

 It’s good to start the conversation with something positive.
 So, acknowledge their accomplishments first.
-As a good manager, you should’ve come prepared before stepping inside the meeting room.
+As a good manager, you should have come prepared before stepping inside the meeting room.
 Compile reports such as attendance records, summaries of discussions, and client feedback.
 Basically, anything that indicates the expectation you’ve set of your employees the year before.

 2. “What do you like best about working on any past projects?”